axiomhq/prisma-axiom/README.md

 ## Kitchen Sink Full Configuration

-Import and use `withAxiom` function to automatically setup & configure opentelemtry with `PrismaInstrumentation` to your axiom dashboard.
+Import and use `withAxiom` to automatically setup & configure OpenTelemetry with the Prisma instrumentation sending traces to Axiom.

 You can configure `prisma-axiom` by passing an options object as the second parameter to `withAxiom`.